gpii-ops/gpii-infra/gcp/README.md

 ## Creating an environment

+An environment needs some resources created in the organization before the following actions are done.
+Ask an operator of the organization to create a new project for such environment.
+In the case of a `dev` project the $USER environment variable is used to name the project.
+Provide such value to the operator.
+After the common part is created the following steps will spin up the cluster:

 1. Clone this repo.
 1. (Optional) Clone [the gpii-ops fork of exekube](https://github.com/gpii-ops/exekube).
    * The `gpii-infra` clone and the `exekube` clone should be siblings in the same directory (there are some references to `../exekube`).